MorganMcmillan/Pintity/README.md

 `terms` and `exclude` are a list of components to include and exclude, respectively.
 They are the same kind that are passed to `query`, which this function calls internally.

-`callback` receives a list of *entities*, each guarenteed to have the component they are queried for, and not the ones that are excluded.
+`callback` receives a list of *entities*, each guaranteed to have the component they are queried for, and not the ones that are excluded.

 Example:
 ```lua